Ryan Lavarnway: 2014

-Los Angeles Dodgers, Chicago Cubs, Baltimore Orioles
+Baltimore Orioles

 The Los Angeles Dodgers claimed Lavarnway off waivers on December 5, 2014.
 Lavarnway was out of options, and therefore could not be sent to the minor leagues without first clearing waivers.
 However, he was designated for assignment, then claimed off waivers by the Chicago Cubs on December 19, 2014.
 Four days later, however, the Cubs also put him on waivers.

 Lavarnway changed teams again on December 23, when the Baltimore Orioles – his fourth team in 18 days – claimed him off waivers from the Cubs.
 Lavarnway was again designated for assignment on January 9.
 He began the 2015 season on the Orioles' opening day roster.
 After appearing in only ten games, he was designated for assignment on May 26.
 Manager Buck Showalter said, "I just don't think Ryan's swing and the things that he's capable of doing are conducive to playing once a week," and indicated that he hoped Lavarnway would accept a Norfolk roster position.
 Instead, Lavarnway became a free agent.
-He had batted .107 in 10 games for Baltimore, with no home runs or RBIs.
+He had batted .107 in 10 games for Baltimore, with no home runs or RBI.

 Atlanta Braves

 On May 30, 2015, Lavarnway signed a minor league contract with the Atlanta Braves.
 Playing for the Triple-A Gwinnett Braves, in 49 plate appearances he recorded a .268 batting average/.388 on-base percentage/.463 slugging percentage with two home runs and eight RBIs.
 After playing 13 games for Gwinnett, he was called up to the majors on June 15 to replace the struggling Christian Bethancourt.
 With the Braves, he served as A. J. Pierzynski's backup.
 On July 11, his home run against Jorge de la Rosa accounted for half of Atlanta's scoring in a 3–2 loss to the Colorado Rockies.
 In 27 games for Atlanta, he batted .227 with two home runs and six RBIs.
 He was outrighted off the roster on October 9 but was re-signed to a minor league deal by the organization.

-Invited to spring training with the Braves in 2016, Lavarnway failed to make the team and played for Gwinnett, batting 276 with no home runs and 10 RBIs in 25 games.
+Invited to spring training with the Braves in 2016, Lavarnway failed to make the team and played for Gwinnett, batting .276 with no home runs and 10 RBIs in 25 games.
 Lavarnway was granted his release on May 15, allowing newly-acquired Anthony Recker to get more playing time with Gwinnett.

 Toronto Blue Jays

-On May 27, 2016, Lavarnway signed a minor league contract with the Toronto Blue Jays and was assigned to the Double-A New Hampshire Fisher Cats.
-In 66 games for New Hampshire, he batted .262 with six home runs and 38 RBIs.
-He elected free agency on November 7, 2016.
+On May 27, 2016, Lavarnway signed a minor league contract with the Toronto Blue Jays and was assigned to the Double–A New Hampshire Fisher Cats.
+In 66 games for New Hampshire, he batted .262/.357/.395 with six home runs and 38 RBI.
+Lavarnway elected free agency following the season on November 7.